 What is Palo Santo Wood?

-Palo Santo is a wood from the Bursera Graveolens tree which grows across South America.
-Palo Santo means “holy wood” when directly translated and was given this name due to the many reported benefits it provides.
+Palo Santo is an aromatic wood from the Bursera Graveolens tree which grows across South America.
+Palo Santo means “holy wood” when directly translated and was given this name due to it’s in their spiritual practices.
 The tree naturally produces an aromatic and fragrant resin as it grows.
-The composition of this wood and the fragrance it produces when burned is why it has been used as a sacred incense similar to sage for centuries, primarily in medicinal and spiritual practices.
-They have also found several day to day uses for the tree.
+The composition of this wood and the fragrance it produces when burned is why it has been used as a sacred incense similar to white sage for centuries, although nowadays it is common to craft jewelry or even furniture from the fragrant wood.

 Forms of Palo Santo Wood